blw-ofag-ufag/eCH-0261/README.md

 # eCH-0261: Agrardaten -- Betriebs- und Unternehmensstammdaten

-This is the repository for technical artefacts related to this specification.
+This is the repository for technical artefacts related to the specification 0261.
+The currently valid version is published on the eCH-Website https://www.ech.ch/de/ech/ech-0261/1.0.0.

 Primarily, this repo contains:

 * XSDs